Investors need to study and know global investing, real time…not just in theory.

 The answer to this question is one that can create fortunes or can ruin an investor’s financial well being.
-Yet there is no continual correct answer.
-A good currency balance continually changes!
+Plus the correct answer continually changes!

 This is why I, with the aid of Jyske Bank, have created an online multi currency course with three goals.

 #1: Help subscribers improve creative skills for developing global investment ideas that serve specific, personal needs.

 #2: Help investors learn how to stick to good ideas and get out of their bad ones.

 #3: Help investors understand multi currency investing because as you will see below…we need this ability more than ever now.

 Jyske Bank is the second largest Danish bank with 450,000 domestic clients, 35,000 international clients, USD 23 Billion in total assets, and a Moody’s rating of AA1.
 Jyske has over 35 years’ specialization in private banking.
 Denmark is ranked by Moody’s as one of the safest country in the world to have bank accounts.

 Jyske Bank uses a good value system to select global investments.
 Their affiliated fund management company has been rated #1 by Morningstar.
 They use this value system to help us select shares for our Multi-Currency Portfolio Course.